3/7/2019

 Chief Financial Officer

-Overall, our gross margin online is a little lower than our company overall.
-Part of it's the product mix itself and part of it is we're driving that business.
+Well, overall, our gross margin online is a little lower than our company overall.
+Part of it is the product mix itself, and part of it is we're driving that business.
 But that hasn't changed.
-That's been way.
-We also work on a lower SG&A online as you might expect.
+That's been that way.
+We also work on a lower SG&A online, as you might expect.
 In terms of mix, there's so many different pieces to it, honestly.
-Part of it is when you walk into a Costco in the US, roughly 90% of the goods come through our cross-stock operations.
+You know, part of it is, you know, when you walk into a Costco in the U.S., roughly 90% of the goods come through our cross-stock operations.
 For us, cross-stocks are very profitable.
 It's the most cost-efficient way to ship stuff.
 Nobody can do that to the extent that we do it because of how we sell goods in pallet and large case quantities.
-So there's lots of little pieces to it.
-I think private label and continued penetration of private label, fresh.
+So, I mean, there's lots of little pieces to it.
+I think private label and continuing penetration in private label, fresh.
 But all these are anecdotal.
-There's no one thing that's driving it in a particularly large direction.
-We think we're pretty good at what we do and we're constantly buying better, even as it related to tariffs, which are so far so good in terms of being on hold.
-But we don't know what's going to happen in the future.
+There's no one thing that's driving in a particularly large direction.
+We think we're pretty good at what we do, and we're constantly buying better.
+Even, you know, as it related to tariffs, which so far so good in terms of being on hold, but we don't know what's going to happen in the future.
 I think bigger retailers have an ability to buy better.

 speaker